OKitel/nodejs2021Q4-service/README.md

 This application is a [Trello](https://trello.com/) competitor.
 It can be used for managing tasks and boards.
 Backend is written in [Typescript](https://www.typescriptlang.org/) and uses [Fastify](https://www.fastify.io/) framework to handle requests in [nodejs](https://nodejs.org/en/) server.
 It may be used on every type of OS because it works inside isolated [Docker](https://www.docker.com/) containers.

-There is an opportunity to store data inside PostgreSQL database (🚧work in progress🚧)
+There is an opportunity to store data inside PostgreSQL database (🚧work in progress🚧).

 ## Prerequisites